 …and men who aren’t kinky.

 With vanilla men, it was quite different.
-There was always a certain power imbalance with them, as rough sex is part of the standard repertoire for many cis men.
+There was always a certain power dynamics with them, as rough sex is part of the standard repertoire for many cis men.
 Either to keep up with media-driven societal expectations or to compensate for their own sexual insecurity.
 My experiences as an openly kinky woman with non-kinky men ranged from boring to frightening.
 “She’s into BDSM.
 I don’t really know what that is or how it works, but I’ll just give it a try.”
 That was often the motto of the hour.
 Expecting to elicit the highest level of sexual ecstasy, they would just grab, push, hit, spit, insult, and choke.

 Had I been less resolute and assertive about my boundaries, and had I not always had the courage to end a situation, it could have ended traumatically at times.
 Every attempt to have a serious consent discussion or even to explain how my preferences work was fruitless.
 Perhaps because one didn’t want to admit that such a girl in her mid-twenties with a handful of sexual partners had more sexual knowledge than oneself, who had already broken countless women’s hearts and beds.